rmad17/jekyll-site/resources.md

 As an undergraduate student, it is your right to ask for a grade appealing.
 At the same time, I take grading very seriously.
 Please, read carefully my policy on grade appeals.

 ## Appointments
-If you need to see me, **do not email me** but instead make an appointment online [here](https://calendly.com/bahamonde/officehours).
+If you need to see me, **do not email me** but instead make an appointment online <a href="https://calendly.com/bahamonde/officehours" target="_blank">here</a>.
 There is *no* need for confirmation.
 I will receive an alert when you schedule a meeting with me.